 5 – Check your email and confirm registration.

-A popular thing to do for new Steemians is to take a dated picture of themselves with the Steemit logo and write an intro post with the tag “introduceyourself” just to test the waters.
+A favorite thing to do for new Steemians is to take a dated picture of themselves with the Steemit logo and write an intro post with the tag “introduceyourself” to test the waters.
 You will find that there are genuine users on the platform willing to help you out and get you started on the platform.
 Join a Discord channel related to a specific niche on the platform.
 There you can interact with other users and network with others.
 What is Discord?
 It’s a chat app that was used by Gamers but also now used for cryptocurrency and blockchain enthusiasts.

 For now, I don’t recommend you check out the trending pages as I mentioned in the “Cons” above.
 Instead, pick subtopics like TravelFeed, Photofeed, there’s a big and thorough whitepaper describing how most of the things function in detail, but that is for the backend, rather than for the frontend accessibility that Steemit provides into the blockchain.

 Steemit is still a social networking platform and even though powered by a blockchain and using cryptocurrency, is still intended for use by the masses.
-You just basically use it like you would use Facebook and such.
+You use it like you would use Facebook and such.
 You can gain a following by engaging other users and contribute useful and engaging content.
 Here the difference is other social media platforms is that you are paid for your time and effort.

 Here are some tips that I wrote to help you succeed in during your first month on Steemit.